AideenM12/Joyce-English-School-MS4/README.md

 ### Typography
-* The 'Patrick's Hand' font was chosen for header text because of it's similarity to writing that appears on a class room whiteboard so as maintain the school theme and feel thorughout the site and elicit a positive emotional response from the user.
+* The 'Patrick's Hand' font was chosen for header text because of its similarity to writing that appears on a class room whiteboard so as maintain the school theme and feel throughout the site and elicit a positive emotional response from the user.

-* The 'Architect's Daughter' font was chosen based on its similarity to the writing often found in student notebooks in order to further enhance to the educational feel of the site.
+* The 'Architect's Daughter' font was chosen based on its similarity to the writing often found in student notebooks in order to further enhance the educational feel of the site.

 * Both fonts were found on [Google Fonts](https://fonts.google.com/)